 ‘What a strange question’ was my first thought.
 My real answer is simple and feels very true: A childless marriage is like a celebration of love.
 What’s yours?

-HEALTHY CONNECTIONS: Relationships can be hard work, whether they’re romantic or simply social.
-Comedian (and NotMom) Chelsea Handler shares the best advice she ever received on sustaining healthy connections:
+• HEALTHY HOOK-UPS: Relationships can be hard work, whether they’re romantic or simply social.
+Comedian (and NotMom) Chelsea Handler shares the best advice she ever received on sustaining personal connections:

 • FINDING FRIENDS: Parents, fatigued, stressed and all the rest, enjoy various opportunities for new interactions with peers, but geography and other factors can cause NotMoms to work a little harder to find each other, In 2008, a Denver woman wondered why she couldn’t find girlfriends the same way Match.com finds dates.
 Her solution: SocialJane.com.
 Post a profile and search the database.
 Also for women only: GirlfriendCircles and Girlfriend Social and Girlfriendology.

 • NOT DADS: About the same proportions of men and women in a 2012 British study said they wanted kids (59 percent of men and 63percent of women).
 Among that group, half of the men said they experienced “isolation” because they weren’t dads, while just over a quarter of women said the same about lack of Mom-hood.
 All that prattle about feminine hormones?
 Out the window.
 If you want to be a parent and you’re not one, it can hurt.
 Gender doesn’t really matter.
 Read more

 • PITY, ENVY & REGRET: Beyond the demographic where people still question the choice to be childless, we move on to new perceptions which come in three general forms; regret, pity, and envy.
 Assumptions of how we’ll feel in the future, or envy for the lifestyle we enjoy.
 Read More